 James 1:22-25 – Doers of the Word

 Are we doers of the Word?
 Do we put into practice what we hear and read from God’s Word?
 What’s our response when we hear the Word of God preached?
-Do we implement the Word into our life, or do we give a big amen and go our way?
+Do we implement the Word into our life?

 James 1:22 – “But be ye doers of the word, and not hearers only, deceiving your own selves.”